Applied-Scientific-Research/Omega3D/README.md

 There are several collapsible headers which you can open to modify this simulation, those include *Simulation globals* such as viscosity and flow speed, *Flow structures* such as solid bodies, vortex blobs, and tracers, and *Rendering parameters*.
 Some changes you make in these fields will affect the simulation immediately, but most will require you to *Reset*.

 ### Run a batch job
+You'll first need to build the batch (no GUI) version of the code.
+Head back to the `cmake` command above and add `-DOMEGA3D_BUILD_BATCH=ON`, then rebuild.

-If you already have an input file in JSON format, or you exported one from the GUI, you can run a batch (no GUI) simulation with
+Now if you already have an input file in JSON format, or you exported one from the GUI, you can run a batch simulation with

     ./Omega3Dbatch.bin input.json